-Spring Garden, Wild Chives are the first to appear in the Spring garden, with beautiful purple flowering blossoms, they are one of my favourite herbs, and couldn’t be easier to grow.
+Spring Garden, Wild Chives are the first to appear in the Spring garden, with beautiful Purple flowering blossoms, they are one of The Artful Blog’s favourite herbs, and couldn’t be easier to grow.
 Plant some in the garden and they will reappear every Spring without any tending, spreading and becoming more hardy and abundant each year.

 Chive Blossom Vinegar, Cut Chive Blossoms just as they are beginning to open, wash and pat dry, then stuff them into a jar.
 Fill with white vinegar to cover the Blossoms.
 Allow to seep in a cool dark place for 1-2 weeks.
 Strain and then refrigerate.
 It makes the prettiest pink Chive Blossom Vinegar that’s great for salads and marinades.

 Chive Blossom Tempura, Try some culinary creativity and gather a handful of Chive Blossoms, separate the individual petals at the base of the flower, and stir them into some melted coconut oil, then add to mashed potatoes or freshly popped popcorn, to add beauty and taste.
 For a special occasion, this Chive Blossom Tempura appetizer served over freshly picked salad greens, drizzled with some Chive Blossom Vinegar is a real treat.
 Simply yum!